 Finally, a computer to collect the data from these components to generate a mass spectrum.

 The definition of resolution in mass spectrometry expresses this value as m/Δm, where m is the mass of the ion of interest and Δm is the peak width (peak width definition) or the spacing between two equal intensity peaks with a valley between them at 0.5%, 5%, 10% or 50% (full width at half maximum (FWHM)) of their height.
 Resolving power in mass spectrometry is defined as the ability of a mass spectrometer or measurement procedure to distinguish between two peaks at m/z values differing by a small amount and expressed as the peak width in mass units.
-The resolving power of a mass spectrometer diminish when the m/z increases, Depending on the type of analyzer, the resolution is some for low resolution mass spectrometers (ion trap, quadrupole) to a several hundred thousand for very high resolution mass spectrometers (Orbitrap, FT-ICT).
+The resolving power of a mass spectrometer diminishes when the m/z increases, Depending on the type of analyzer, the resolution is some thousand for low resolution mass spectrometers (ion trap, quadrupole) to a several hundred thousand for very high resolution mass spectrometers (Orbitrap, FT-ICT).

 Fig. 1 : The resolution for an ion within 4 protons.
 At low resolution, the peaks overlapped.

 The scan rate of a mass spectrometer refers to how fast it scans a mass spectrum, it is expressed in Hz that is to say the number of mass spectrum can be performed in 1 second.
 This parameter is important for chromatography applications where the mass spectrum must be scanned faster than the elution time of the chromatographic peak.
-At least 3 mass spectra have been performed to define a chromatographic peak.
+At least 3 mass spectra have to be performed to define a chromatographic peak.
 Generally, the scan rate is inversely proportional to the resolving power of mass spectrometer with exception of TOF-MS.